Tag Archives: GCSE

 Known: opposite and angle

-• If one of the angles of a right-angled triangle is 45° and the opposite side is 5cm, the formula for the length of the adjacent must be opposite ÷ tan(45°).
+• If one of the angles of a right-angled triangle is 45° and the opposite side is 5cm, the formula for the length of the adjacent side must be opposite ÷ tan(45°).
 The tangent of 45° is 1, so adjacent = 5 ÷ 1 = 5cm.

 • Unknown: opposite